 Advancing Global Health: Science Agenda for the World Health Assembly (WHA)

-The 78th World Health Assembly in May 2025 offers a crucial opportunity to highlight the contribution of science and research in advancing global health priorities.
-The WHA agenda emphasises the need to accelerate progress towards universal health coverage (UHC), address health inequities, tackle emerging communicable and non-communicable diseases, and strengthen health systems worldwide.
-Achieving these goals requires leveraging scientific advancements and fostering innovation across disciplines.
+Taking place in May 2025, the WHA offers a crucial opportunity to highlight the role of science and research in advancing global health priorities.
+The Assembly’s agenda underscores the urgency of accelerating progress toward universal health coverage (UHC), addressing health inequities, tackling both emerging communicable and non-communicable diseases, and strengthening health systems worldwide.

-2. Objectives
+Objectives

 The session aims to: